Edmundo González: Diplomatic career

 González (right side) on 6 September 1994 in La Casona, in a meeting between presidents Rafael Caldera and Ernesto Samper, when he was a foreign ministry official.

 González began his diplomatic career working in the Ministry of Foreign Affairs of Venezuela.
 He was posted in El Salvador and Belgium before serving as a first secretary for the Venezuelan Ambassador to the United States in 1978.

 From 1991 to 1993, González served as the Venezuelan Ambassador to Algeria.
 He was the Director General of International Policy at the Ministry of Foreign Affairs from 1994 to 1999.
 In November 1998, González arrived in Argentina beside the newly inaugurated president of Venezuela, Hugo Chávez, when he presented his credentials to serve as ambassador.
 While in Argentina, he promoted Venezuela's entry into Mercosur.
 His posting as ambassador to Argentina ended in July 2002.

+González has had an extensive career in diplomacy as well as in academia and research.
+He has played an active role at the Fermín Toro Institute of Parliamentary Studies, serving as deputy director and coordinator of the Working Group on Monitoring the International System, where he has collaborated with prominent Venezuelan lawyers and politicians.
+He retained the diplomatic rank of career ambassador until his retirement in 2004, at the age of 55, and served as a visiting professor at the Universidad Metropolitana in Caracas.

 Political career

-From 2013 to 2015, González was the international representative for the Venezuelan opposition's political alliance, the Democratic Unity Roundtable (UMD).
-In the 2020s, González became the president of the opposition's political alliance, the Unitary Platform, the successor of MUD.
+From 2013 to 2015, González served as the international representative of the Venezuelan opposition coalition, the Democratic Unity Roundtable (MUD).
+Following the resignation of Justice First politician Ramón José Medina in 2021 as president of the MUD—which had ceased to function as a coalition but continued to exist as a political party—González assumed the party’s presidency and held it at the time of the 2024 election.

+González had previously served on the party's executive board alongside Medina, José Luis Cartaya, Luis Aparicio, and Óscar Barreto.
+The board formally retained the party’s electoral card and its registration with the National Electoral Council (CNE).

 Presidential candidacy

+González (center) and his wife (right) campaigning with María Corina Machado (left) on 12 August 2024.

 Background

 After the National Electoral Council (CNE) declared María Corina Machado—who won the 2023 Unitary Platform presidential primaries—ineligible for holding political office in the 2024 Venezuelan presidential election and Machado's alternate candidate Corina Yoris faced complications preventing her from filing her candidacy, González was entered as a Unitary Platform presidential candidate.
 On 20 April, the other major opposition candidate Manuel Rosales suspended his candidacy and endorsed González.
-On 26 March 2024, the CNE confirmed that González was a candidate for the 2024 presidential election.
+On 26 March 2024, the CNE confirmed that González had been registered as a candidate for the 2024 presidential election.